Remote MCP — just paste the URL. OAuth is auto-enabled.

 3. If the model calls a tool, Coulisse dispatches to the MCP server and feeds the result back.

-4. This loops until the model produces a final answer (up to 8 turns).
+4. This loops until the model produces a final answer (up to 8 turns by default, configurable via the agent's max_turns field).

 Your client doesn't see any of this — the tool loop is invisible, and only the final assistant message is returned.